 - Whisk egg whites using a hand/ stand mixer on low speed until frothy

-- Increase speed to max, when white froth and soft peaks form stop mixer and add lemon juice and vanilla extract1 tsp vanilla extract, 1 tsp Lemon juice
+- Increase speed to max, when white froth and soft peaks form stop mixer and add lemon juice and vanilla extract1 teaspoon vanilla extract, 1 teaspoon Lemon juice

 - Turn the speed to medium.
 Add sugar a tablespoon at a time whilst still whisking220 grams caster sugar